Prospective Marriage Visa Australia (Subclass 300) — 2026 Guide

 -

-You are already married
+You are already legally married to your sponsor

 -